Listen to Ford and I recap our experience driving the Carretera Austral on the podcast:

 - Laundry: Get it done at Lavaseco on Calle Parra for 1,800 CLP per kilo, washed and dried and delivered next day (this was the best deal in town).

 - Camp: You can camp at “El Camping” which does fill up so don’t arrive too late.
 We stayed at an Airbnb for a few nights to regroup and pick up Ford’s brother from the airport in Balmaceda (Sky Airline services Balmaceda Airport – this is the only public airport in the middle of Carretera Austral).
-Click here to save $35 on your first Airbnb stay.
+Click here to find your next Airbnb.

 - Notes: Coyhaique is the biggest town in the whole region, with around 50,000 inhabitants.
 It is a good place to restock groceries, take a break, eat hot meals and drink craft beer.
 Go to the tourist information office near the main plaza and get MAPS of the region and the Carretera Austral for free!
 There is a big grocery store called Unimarc in Coyhaique where you can restock and get some good food shopping done before continuing on your way.